KuroLabs/Airshare/README.md

 <h4 align="center">Cross-platform content sharing in a local network.</h4>

 <p align="justify"><b>Airshare</b> is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast-DNS.
 It also opens an HTTP gateway for other non-CLI external interfaces.
 It works completely offline!
-Built with aiohttp and zeroconf.</p>
+Built with aiohttp and zeroconf.
+Checkout the <a href="https://www.youtube.com/watch?v=iJH6bkLRdSw">demo</a>.</p>

 ## Features